 Carrowreagh is the name of 33 townlands in Ulster and Connaught, but for this post I’m exploring the one in Dundonald, County Down.

 This townland covers a large, mixed area.
-Residential streets sprawl across the first third of Carrowreagh, and are, confusingly, known as Ballybeen Estate.
+Residential streets sprawl across the first third of Carrowreagh, and are, confusingly, part of Ballybeen Estate.

 A school stands next to the housing estate, but it doesn’t bear the townland name.
 Carrowreagh school disappeared when it amalgamated with Ballyoran to form Brooklands Primary School in 1985.